-At REAch2 Academy Trust we recognise that the successful appointment and induction of an early career teacher (ECT) strongly contributes to both the development of the school and the ECT.
+At REAch2 we recognise that the successful appointment and induction of an early career teacher (ECT) strongly contributes to both the development of our schools and ECTs.
 ECTs bring new ideas and fresh approaches to teaching.
-In turn, the trust endeavours to develop and nurture a promising career.
+In turn, our schools endeavour to develop and nurture a promising career.